Using the SSH terminal client

 Redirecting ports with SSH

-If you want to use a non-encrypted service (like VNC), you can encrypt it with SSH, doing a port redirection.
+If you want to use a non-encrypted service (like VNC), you can encrypt it with SSH, doing port forwarding.

 ssh -i ./privatekey.pem -L <LOCAL-PORT>:127.0.0.1:<REMOTE_PORT> firstname.lastname@example.org

 -L stands for “local redirection”.
 This is an example using VNC default port: